 Impact events can be delays, change orders, differing site conditions, or any other event that may impact the overall project completion date.
 The first step is to collect the documentation and identify what additional activities are required to correct the impact.
 This should show the sequence of activities and time it will take to finish the additional work required.

 This is often called building a “fragnet” (short for “fragmented network”).
-Consider a fragnet a miniature critical path method schedule for whatever is impacting the project schedule.
+You can consider a fragnet a miniature critical path method schedule for whatever is impacting the project schedule.
 By identifying how the change will be undertaken, it’s easy to determine how much time the change will take, and how that change will affect the overall schedule.

 Identify the Current Project Schedule